gilesknap/gphotos-sync/README.rst

 Known Issues
 ------------
 * Shared folders are not seen, this is a limitation of picasa web api and is not likely to be fixed
 * Albums of over 10,000 photos are truncated at 10,000.
 This is again due to a limitation of the web api.
 Unfortunately this means you will not automatically retrieve all google photos creations if you have > 10,0000 photos.
 I suggest creating a 'Creations' album and copying all creations into it, this will then sync (and any future creations will be handled by the global 'Auto Backup' album
 * Todo - handle deletes and moves
-* Todo - remember last synced date and default to incremental backup
+* Todo - remember last synced date and default to incremental backup - DONE
 * Todo make python 3 compatible

 Install and configure
 ---------------------

-Just run ``python setup.py`` from the source directory to install it in your system.
+ run ``python setup.py`` from the source directory to install it in your system.

 In order to work, ``gphotos-sync`` first needs a valid client id linked to a project authorized to use the Google Drive API.
 It is not provided in the distribution.